MicrosoftDocs/quantum-docs/articles/provider-support-quantinuum.md

 - Primary contact: A primary contact name and phone number in case we require more information
 - Incident Severity: the severity of the incident, according to our severity definitions

 Once a report is filed, the Quantinuum team will be notified and will respond within the required SLA window.
-You will receive an acknowledgement of the issue once it has been received and the on-call engineer has been notified.
+You will receive an acknowledgment of the issue once it has been received and the on-call engineer has been notified.
 The on-call engineer may request more information, or may call you at the contact number listed in the report depending on the severity.

 During Reserved (dedicated) Sessions, Quantinuum will provide at least one quantum specialist available to you for customer support for the entirety of your dedicated session.
 Quantinuum reserves the right to change out the specialist during your session, but will use commercially reasonable efforts to ensure the new specialist is prepared to continue providing support.